-COVERT TO SPOT COLORS
+STEP 2: CONVERT TO SPOT COLORS

 First, select an element with the color you’d like to convert.
-Then, click Select in the top menu.
-Scroll down to Similar and click Fill Color.
+Then, click “Select” in the top menu.
+Scroll down to “Similar” and click “Fill Color”.
 This will select everything that is the same color and will allow you to change all elements at one time to the Spot Color you’ll be using.
-This tool is a huge time saver and one I use all the time!
+This tool is a huge time saver.

-Once you have everything selected, you can click the New Swatch button on the Swatches Tab.
-Name it whatever you’d like and change the color type to Spot Color.
+Once everything is selected, click the “New Swatch” button on the “Swatches” tab.
+Name it whatever you’d like and change the color type to “Spot Color”.
 You’ll now see a swatch square with that color and a white dog ear with a black dot in it.
 This new swatch is now a spot color that will show up in your separations preview and when you go to print.
-Repeat this process for all colors and now we’re ready to setup our registration marks.

-When centering your artwork, you’ll want to make sure the artwork is grouped.
-Select the art to be printed and press Ctrl + G to group the artwork.
-This will make sure nothing is left out or falls out of place on your design.
+When centering the artwork, make sure the artwork is grouped.
+Select the part to be printed and press “Ctrl + G” to group the artwork.
+This will make sure nothing is left out or falls out of place in the design.

-Now before we print our films, let’s check one thing.
-Click on the Separation Preview Tab and turn off all CMYK colors.
-You should now only see the spot colors you have in your design plus the registration marks.
+Before printing films for the job, do a little quality control.
+Click on the “Separation Preview” tab and turn off all CMYK colors.
+You should now only see the spot colors you have in your design, plus the registration marks.
 If any part of your design is missing, it is not set to a spot color.
-This is a great indicator that will tell you to go back and make that object a spot color.
-You can also go through only showing one color at a time to confirm what will be printing on each film.
+This is a great way to catch mistakes before you take the next step.
+You can also click through the separations one color at a time to confirm what will be printed on each film.

-NOW PRINT YOUR FILMS
+STEP 5: PRINT YOUR FILMS